Shaheerr/Autonomuos_with_Kobuki/README.md

 This project explored a small-scale autonomous robotic tug concept for aircraft parking and positioning using a TurtleBot2 / Kobuki mobile platform.

-The work was carried out in 2020 as part of my role as an **Associate AI Engineer at NextBridge**, where I contributed to an autonomous robotics R&D effort involving ROS, mobile robot integration, mapping, navigation, and experimentation toward an aircraft-tug use case.
+The work was carried out in 2020 as part of my role as an Associate AI Engineer at NextBridge, where I contributed to an autonomous robotics R&D effort involving ROS, mobile robot integration, mapping, navigation, and experimentation toward an aircraft-tug use case.